 By now, you should not only know what do software engineers do but also understand the intricacies of all of the main types of software engineer jobs.

-I hope that the information provided within this article was useful to you and that you’ve learned something new.
 If you’ve decided that software engineering is the path to follow – great!
 It is quite evident that it won’t be easy, but the rewards are definitely worth the struggle!
 Best of luck in your future software engineer career path!